Learn more about our measurements to ensure security of our services for our customers.

 Data Center Security

 Connective partners with Microsoft Azure for hosting its services.
-We have configured the geolocation of the applicable data centers in Northern Europe (Amsterdam, Dublin, Paris, Marseille, Geneva & Zurich).
+We have configured the geolocation of the applicable data centers in Northern Europe (Amsterdam, Dublin, Paris, Marseille, Geneva & Zurich), in USA (Virginia) and Australia (New South Wales – Sydney).
 If you would like to learn more about which efforts Microsoft takes to secure your cloud environment we refer to Microsoft´s Trust Center.

 Yes, Connective encrypts the ‘data at rest’ and ‘data in transit’ using industry standards